News

 Tuesday, 2 June 2026

-Summary: This event is organized by China and Australia.
-The session will explore the key role the WTO has to play in responding to emerging challenges at the trade and climate nexus, including to achieve policy coherence, reduce compliance costs for business, and maintain the stable and smooth operation of global supply chains.
-The discussion will focus on issues such as improving the interoperability and consistency of trade-related climate measures, enhancing policy transparency, and promoting development cooperation.
-Carolyn Deere Birkbeck, Executive Director of TESS, will moderate the session.
+Summary: This session was organized by China and Australia.
+The session explored the key role the WTO has to play in responding to emerging challenges at the trade and climate nexus, including to achieve policy coherence, reduce compliance costs for business, and maintain the stable and smooth operation of global supply chains.
+The discussion focused on issues such as improving the interoperability and consistency of trade-related climate measures, enhancing policy transparency, and promoting development cooperation.
+Carolyn Deere Birkbeck, Executive Director of TESS, moderated the session.

 More information

-Summary: This event is co-organized by the co-sponsors of the Statement on a Dialogue on Emerging Agricultural Trade Issues (WT/MIN(26)/40), circulated at MC14 by Australia, Brazil, Canada, Colombia, Costa Rica, Iceland, Liechtenstein, New Zealand, Peru, Switzerland, Ukraine and Uruguay.
-It will serve as the first in a planned series of workshops and other events dedicated to this dialogue.
-As a kick-off session, the event will focus on framing the concept of “emerging agricultural trade issues.”
-Lee Ann Jackson, Head of Programmes at TESS, will speak at the session.
+Summary: This event was co-organized by the co-sponsors of the Statement on a Dialogue on Emerging Agricultural Trade Issues (WT/MIN(26)/40), circulated at MC14 by Australia, Brazil, Canada, Colombia, Costa Rica, Iceland, Liechtenstein, New Zealand, Peru, Switzerland, Ukraine and Uruguay.
+It served as the first in a planned series of workshops and other events dedicated to this dialogue.
+As a kick-off session, the event focused on framing the concept of “emerging agricultural trade issues.”
+Lee Ann Jackson, Head of Programmes at TESS, spoke at the session.

 More information